thomaswxu/11-767-Team-DST/labs/lab1-project-brainstorm.md

 Write down 3-5 project ideas your group considered (a few sentences each).
 Depending on your group and process, the ideas may be very different, or they may be variations on one central idea.
  1. AirBERT is a pretrained model for VLN which can be finetuned for downstream VLN tasks.
 We propose to compress/distill this model and deploy it on the Jetson Nano, and finally use it for navigating in an environment given a natural language instruction.

- 2. VilBERT is a task-agnostic pretrained model for Vision and Language tasks.
-We plan to make a visual chatbot on the device which can use both visual and language modalities using the compressed/distilled VilBERT.
+ 2. We plan to make a visual chatbot on the device which can use both visual and language modalities to question or answer using a compressed/distilled model.

  3. Automatic speech recognition in noisy environments.
 We will focus on robustness in spoken language understanding, wherein a robot has to understand and execute speech commands in a typical noisy environment.